typerhack/Dreamweaver-Ubuntu/README.md

 I am not a Linux expert, so most of the things I am writing here are from different resources.
 I'll put a link after each section, so you can go and check the reference.
 I try to explain everything as simple as possible and I hope the community helps to improve both writing and technical issues.

-Note: I am running this tutorial on windows 10 version 1909. and I am using "Cmder" instead of "Windows cmd" or "Windows PowerShell"
+*Note: I am running this tutorial on windows 10 version 1909. and I am using "Cmder" instead of "Windows cmd" or "Windows PowerShell".*

 here is the list of requirements for establishing the local server:
 -Ubuntu 19.10